-All students wishing to defend their dissertation during the summer semester must meet certain criteria.
+All students planning to defend their thesis/project during the summer semester must meet certain criteria.
 Students must:

-- Have an agreement signed by every committee member that stipulates if and when he/she will be available during the summer for your committee meetings, defense, reading, etc. It is advised that students secure from each committee member what he or she is willing and able to do over the summer semester. - Submit a reasonable timeline as part of this agreement for all steps of the approval process (i.e., submissions to chair, committee, revisions, submissions to Graduate School, etc.) when you register for dissertation hours.
-Students will not be allowed to register for dissertation hours without the signed agreement and timeline.
+- Have an agreement signed by every committee member that stipulates if and when he/she will be available during the summer for committee meetings, defense, reading, etc. - Submit a reasonable timeline as part of this agreement for all steps of the approval process (i.e., submissions to chair, committee, revisions, submissions to Graduate School, etc.)

+when you register for thesis/project hours.
+Students will not be allowed to register for thesis/project hours without the signed agreement and timeline.